The Benefits of Tree Climbing

 - All your senses come alive.
 A whole new perspective is added to the climbing experience through the feeling of touch as the tree moves and sound as the wind whistles through the leaves.

 - Tree climbing is cost-effective.
-Once you've made your initial layout for your basic gear, there are very few further expenses.
+Once you've made the initial layout for your basic gear, there are very few further expenses.
 You won't have to travel too far to find a tree, and you can climb most trees for free!

 - You don't have to build an expensive structure.
 Rope courses, climbing walls, and alpine towers are expensive to build and maintain.
 They have to be continually inspected for defects because the structures are man-made.
 While trees need to be inspected every so often, there's no other work to do before you have a perfect climbing structure!